 My ex took my kids out of state without my permission while I was at work.
 We are in the middle of a custody case.
 Last year she claimed all our children behind my back.
 When her and the kids were still with me until Sept of 2016.
 There was no way she supported us and all 3 kids on her income.
 As...
 Read more »

 Last year was the first year I had a steady job so I filed my son as a dependent.
 His mom is threatening me because her dad (the grandfather) claimed him (my son) and the grandfather's taxes were rejected.
-She keeps telling me I'm not entitled to claim my son, and I'm getting notices from the IRS...
+She keeps telling me I'm not entitled to claim my son, and I'm getting notices...
 Read more »

 Filed on software on phone it told me he was head of household (not single) , claimed niece nephew, permission granted by sister, with whom he lived. first owed $2000ish now over$7000,threatening to take his possessions